fr006d/ease-finger-pain-keyboard/README.md

 5.You could now ZX with your iPhone/iPad/iPod with the latest version of EFP Keyboard!

 ## How to use wifi connection (experimental)
-1.Connect your iPhone/iPad/iPod to PC/Mac through the lightning cable, trust this computer on your iPhone/iPad/iPod.
+1.Connect your iPhone/iPad/iPod to PC through the lightning cable, trust this computer on your iPhone/iPad/iPod.
 2.Open the popup menu from EFP Keyboard tray icon.
 3.Tick the iPhone/iPad/iPod that plugin.
 4.Pull out the cable.
-5.Open the popup menu, it will show "Trying To Connect iPhone/iPad/iPod or your device name (some udid) Via Wifi...".
+5.Open the popup menu, it will show "Polling iPhone/iPad/iPod or your device name (some udid) Via Wifi...".
 6.If successfully connected, it will show "Connected To iPhone/iPad/iPod or your device name (some udid) Via Wifi!".
+6b.Try to restart AMDS (Apple Mobile Device Service) if wifi connection didn't work.
 7.You could now ZX with your iPhone/iPad/iPod!

 ### Changelog
 **2.0.1** released on Aug 29, 2019
 • Enhance stability.
 • Add "Restart AMDS"(Apple Mobile Device Service) in client, use it if wifi connection not work.
+(Windows only)

 **2.0.0** released on Jul 12, 2019
 • Add a dark theme.